01 of 13

-For the ultimate sports bar experience head Downtown to Stats, aptly named thanks to the ticker that runs over the bar with the current scores across all sports.
+For the ultimate sports bar experience, head Downtown to Stats Brewpub, aptly named thanks to the ticker that runs over the bar with the current scores for all the games.
 There are TV’s galore, perfect if you find yourself wanting to watch more than one game at once.
-It’s also conveniently situated in close walking distance to Philip’s Arena and the Georgia Dome, in case you need a place to kill some time before catching the action in person.
+It’s also conveniently situated in close walking distance to State Farm Arena and Mercedes-Benz Stadium in case you need a place to kill some time before catching the action in person.
 The menu is decked out with cleverly titled menu items like the Hail Mary Hummus and the Namath’s Wrap with artichokes, goat cheese and quinoa.
 The restaurant also features five bars in its multi-level building.
 Don’t feel like standing around at the bar?
 Seven of their tables have beer taps at the table – bonus points for convenience.Continue to 3 of 13 below.

 03 of 13

 The Best Sports Bars in Atlanta: Hudson Grille

 Seven—the number of points your team goes up after a touchdown and extra point and also how many Hudson Grille locations there are throughout Atlanta, making it one of the city’s most popular sports bars.
 Each location has dozens of TV’s scattered throughout the restaurant ensuring proper viewing from every angle.
 Every day you can partake in enticing drink specials, like $3 pre-game shots, $14 pitchers of Bud Light and Michelob Ultra and $5 cocktails.
 Expect to find classic sports bar offerings on the menu – nachos, sliders, chicken tenders, etc. If you’re feeling frisky, order a round of the ghost pepper insanity wings—not for fair-weather fans.Continue to 4 of 13 below.